CanteenPowered/tf2-community-mvm-fixes/fixes/tfbot-bomb-reset.md

 The Mann vs. Machine announcer voice line for knocking the bomb carrier back can play in regular CTF when a TFBot carrying the flag re-routes its path to the capture zone.

-This can be reproduced by airblasting a bot carrying the bomb into the moat on 2fort.
+This can be reproduced by airblasting a bot carrying the flag into the moat on 2fort.

 ## Suggested fix